havah-project/smart-contract-examples/README.md

     - Liquidity Token for pool. this token represent a liquidity providers contribution to an liquidity pool.
 - dex/pool-factory
     - Factory for liquidity pool.

+### merkle airdrop

+This subprojects contains the Java implementation of merkle airdrop.
+Contract is compatible with [merkletreejs](https://github.com/merkletreejs/merkletreejs?tab=readme-ov-file).

 ## References